 Are you in Uganda?
 Then you just can’t miss this awesome dose of adrenaline rush.
 Many even call it the top adventure to do in Uganda’s adventure capital, Jinja.
 It entails overriding 8 major rapids of the river that are well spaced over a scenic 24-kilometer stretch.
 Regardless of whether you chose the

-half day or full day excursion, you will leave with both physical and emotional rewards.
+half-day or full-day excursion, you will leave with both physical and emotional rewards.

 If you are feeling stressed, the roller coaster-like ride will treat your mind and soul to internal healing and nourishment.

 Over 1,000 who don’t know how to swim have successfully and safely rocked it since it began taking place over 20 years back.
-This is partly because safety is the main concern of the rafting agencies and standards of their equipment is second to none.
+This is partly because safety is the main concern of the rafting agencies and standards of their equipment are second to none.